Lucyjpjones/wean-cuisine/testing.md

   ![Homepage validation error](static/assets/images/readme/validator-w1.png)

-  The code was not altered as I did not want this section to have a heading for visual reasons.
+  The code was not altered as this is only a warning and I did not want this section to have a heading for visual reasons.

 - [**CSS Validator**](https://jigsaw.w3.org/css-validator/)

-  No error or warning messages were received.
+    No error or warning messages received.

 - [**JS hint**](https://jshint.com/)